You are here

 - To act as an on-call “virtual think tank” to policymakers and civil society in the region as they manage their day-to-day migration relations, navigate the path toward making the region more secure by consulting and cooperating more meaningfully on migration matters, and attempt to gain more from migration.

 - To develop and promote a longer-term vision of how to build a stronger social and economic foundation for the region by enhancing the region’s human-capital infrastructure.
 Building up the region’s human capital—through education and workforce development reforms that gradually develop common standards in key sectors across the region—will create better economic opportunities for the region’s citizens, creating an engine for growth in each country and strengthening the region’s competitiveness.

 The Study Group issued the Phase 1 final report in May 2013.
-Today, in the second phase, the Study Group promotes its recommendations with policymakers, the business sector, and civil society in the region, and works on further projects to develop and certify human capital.
+In the second phase, the Study Group promoted its recommendations with policymakers, the business sector, and civil society in the region, and worked on further projects to develop and certify human capital.
 Focus issues that guide the thinking in 2015 and beyond are human-capital development in high-growth sectors with large pools of available jobs in the middle-skill range.
 Vocational and technical education skills are key in 21st century labor markets where jobs for workers are not necessarily secured by attaining the highest educational levels, but by making smarter educational choices.